cAttte/ruxp/readme.md

 This component registers a panel entry point within your plug-in.
 It contains everything that should be rendered inside of the panel.

 -   **id** `string`: The unique panel identifier, as specified in the manifest file.
--   **children** `ReactNode`: The contents of this panel, plus any menu items.
+-   **children?** `ReactNode`: The contents of this panel, plus any menu items.
--   **render** `FunctionComponent`: A function that renders the contents of this panel.
+-   **render?** `FunctionComponent`: A function that renders the contents of this panel.
 Generally, you should pass children directly; this prop is only useful if you want to separate your DOM rendering logic from your menu rendering logic.

 ```tsx
 <Panel id="nicePanel">